 Relationship Smarts is a research-based curriculum that incorporates hands-on activities to focus on skills and knowledge necessary for healthy dating relationships.
 The curriculum, developed by The Dibble Institute, offers developmentally appropriate information that address identity development, personal goals and values, what healthy (vs abusive) relationships look like, current relationship dynamics, important communication skills, and the promotion of future-orientated thinking about relationships.

-Since 2008, 65 county Family and Consumer Sciences and 4-H Extension agents across 50 counties, as well as 151 community professionals from 10 counties have been trained by UGA Extension in the Relationship Smarts (RS+) program.
-Since 2009, 3445 youth across 33 counties have participated in a RS+ class offered by UGA Extension.
+Since 2008, Family and Consumer Sciences and 4-H Extension agents, in partnership with schools and community agencies, across nearly 80 counties, have delivered the Relationship Smarts (RS+) program to nearly 12,000 youth.
 Overall, participating youth have reported increases in knowledge, confidence that they can use the skills learned, likeliness to use these skills, and positive feelings about themselves.
 Click on the link below for more information about the impact UGA Extension is having on youth across Georgia.

 As a parent, you know that the topics of relationships and sex are important ones to discuss with your children.
 But just because the topic is important does not make it easy to talk about.
 These publications, a part of the “Principles of Parenting” series, offer tips for helping you talk with your teen in ways that will help him or her make wise and healthy choices.